The playground is a battlefield

 So poised that it can make death slip from my fingertips

-My inability to swim in their water is the secret everyone knows
+My inability to swim in the water

-Now I see so many drowned-up bodies questioning the ocean
+Now I see so many drowned-up bodies

-I see so many mothers teaching their sons about masculinity
+I see so many mothers

 Than they teach them about survival

-Almond skin, there is fire under this mountain
+There is fire under this mountain

-And water surrounds me everywhere
+And, water surrounds me everywhere

-So I bend my brokenness to the mercy of this water
+To the mercy of this water

 But this water will not save me